dingusxmcgee/dingusxmcgee.github.io/_posts/2023-03-17-Multi-Language-Script-Execution-Leads-to-Asyncrat.md

 tag: 2023
 ---

-Today I was reviewing Crowdstrike High and Critical detections for the entire org.
+Today I was reviewing High and Critical detections for the entire org.

-I came across this CS detection that looked interesting.
+I came across this detection that looked interesting.

 Apologies in advance, this is going to be a long one :D